Cuis-Smalltalk/Learning-Cuis/Quick-UI-Tour.md

 ![Worspace-Code](UITour/Cuis12-Worspace-Code.png)

-Another way to change a value is to send a message to an object using the Workspace.
+Another way to change a value is to send a message to an object using a Workspace.

 ![Workspace-Menu](UITour/Cuis13-Workspace-Menu.png)